-To end your day, cross the bridge to Triana, a typical Seville local neighborhood located on the river walk.
+To end your day, cross the bridge to Triana – a typical Seville neighborhood located on the river walk.
 Triana is distinct with its different-colored buildings, decorated with numerous plaques honoring Spanish saints.
-Watch the sunset over the Guadalquivir River before enjoying a filling dinner in one of many nearby restaurants.
+Watch the sunset over the Guadalquivir River before enjoying a filling dinner at one of many nearby restaurants.

 Note: If you have an extra day to your itinerary, I recommend an extra day in Seville or 24 hours in Malaga.

 Have you ever been to Andalusia?
 Which cities would you add to this list for a return trip?
 Share in the comments below!